 Amidst conflict, poverty and with a low school-life expectancy, Pakistani children need your help.*

-- Only 44% of girls 15 and older are literate
+- 46% of girls 15 and older are literate

 - 30% of people live in poverty

 Pakistan is no stranger to struggles: an earthquake in 2005.
 Monsoon flooding in 2010.
 Decades-long conflict.
 Save the Children has been on the ground to help – keeping children healthy, educated and safe.

 In 2010, the people of Pakistan were hit by unrelenting monsoon floods.
 Within a matter of days, nearly one-fifth of the country was submerged.
 Save the Children responded immediately, sending relief workers to Pakistan to help children and families recover from their devastating loss.
 Longer term, we helped parents and families living in the flood zone to revive their own communities and implemented programs to provide shelter, medical aid, education, nutrition and other humanitarian relief to the victims of the flood.
 We worked with local authorities to rebuild and revitalize the schools damaged by floods – rebuilding 102 schools and establishing 181 temporary learning centers.

 - Provided 605,576 children with a healthy start in life

 - Supported 523 parents to provide for their children’s basic needs

 Support Save the Children’s mission.
 Donate to help children in Pakistan, and around the world, survive and thrive.

 Be the hero in the life of a child in need.
 Sponsor a child and help them grow up healthy, educated and safe.